-The first Grade 1 (G1) race of the second half of the season for 3-year-olds is the $1 million TVG.com Haskell Invitational Stakes July 20 at Monmouth Park in New Jersey.
-Established in 1968 as the Monmouth Invitational Handicap for older horses, the Haskell Invitational has been a stakes race for 3-year-olds since 2006 and is the premier race held at Monmouth Park – known as The Shore’s Greatest Stretch.
+The $1 million TVG.com Haskell Stakes (G1) is July 18 at Monmouth Park in New Jersey.
+The name changed this year from the Haskell Invitational, which was established in 1968 as the Monmouth Invitational Handicap for older horses.
+The Haskell Invitational has been a stakes race for 3-year-olds since 2006 and is the premier race held at Monmouth Park – known as The Shore’s Greatest Stretch.

-Nicknamed the “War on the Shore”, the Haskell Invitational is part of the Breeders’ Cup Challenge Series, and the winner receives an automatic fees paid entry into the $6 million Breeders’ Cup Classic (G1) at 1 ¼ miles in November.
+Nicknamed the “War on the Shore”, the Haskell is part of the Breeders’ Cup Challenge Series, and the winner receives an automatic fees paid entry into the $6 million Breeders’ Cup Classic (G1) at 1 ¼ miles Nov.
+7 at Keeneland.

 Best Haskell Stakes betting sites 2020

 - Time: 5:45 p.m.
 ET

 - Tablet, Online, Mobile: NBC Sports App and streamed live on NBCsports.com/live and TVG.com.

 - Track & Location: Monmouth Park Racetrack in Oceanport, New Jersey

 - Surface: Dirt